 I am interested in pursuing a doctorate degree in computer science at <xyzuniversity>, with an interest in distributed systems and security.
-Namely, I am interested in studying the Internet of Things (IoT), and the security implications of connecting our traditionally non-smart devices to internet based services.
+Namely, I am interested in studying the Internet of Things (IoT), and the security implications of connecting traditionally non-smart devices to internet based services.
 My undergraduate research experiences focus on analyzing the cyberphysical security of modern IoT devices in both home automation and industrial settings.
-This new frontier of distributed technologies adds an number of new, interesting security concerns and questions - I intend to expound on these questions and other systems and security concerns in my doctorate study at <xyzuniversity>.
+This new frontier of distributed technologies adds a number of new, interesting security concerns and questions - I intend to expound on these questions and other systems and security concerns in my doctorate study at <xyzuniversity>.

 My initial interest in IoT and its security was sparked by an independent research project I conducted, where I built an internet powered garage door and analyzed its security.
 Perhaps unsurprisingly, I found the system I built to be incredibly insecure.
-An adversary with knowledge of the web server’s IP address could wholly compromise not only the garage door system, but also operate all other interconnected devices that communicate with the IoT server.
-What I did find surprising is that some “out of the box” IoT devices have very similar implementations to my home grown system, especially those from lesser known brands, implying similar vulnerabilities might be exploited on these systems.
-Clearly, the novelty of these new systems is outweighing the security ramifications of these products - this is an issue I hope to study further in my doctorate study.
+An adversary with knowledge of the web server’s IP address could wholly compromise not only the garage door system, but also operate all other interconnected devices which communicate with the IoT server.
+What I did find surprising is that some “out of the box” IoT devices have very similar implementations to my homemade system, especially ones of lesser known brands, implying similar vulnerabilities might be exploited on these systems.
+Clearly, the novelty of these new systems is outweighing the security ramifications of these products - this is an issue I hope to investigate further in my doctoral study.

 My undergraduate research experience lies mainly with Professor Z. Morley Mao, in the realm of cyberphysical security.
 This research studies a mechanical engineering automation testbed, and the security implications of connecting this automation testbed to internet based services.
 We are interested in observing the effects of operating the system as a whole on a network based industrial protocol, EtherNet/IP, and if there are attack vectors that the system as a whole is susceptible to.
 Though this is an ongoing project, we have made progress in terms of observing some network patterns and creating reasonable attack vectors.
 We are evaluating the system from three major angles - a remote attack over the network, a local network attack, or a local sensor attack.
-By sniffing network traffic, we were able to determine what messages are sent over the network to signal that the system requires immediate shut down, and our first attack is to spoof this message by broadcasting it over the network.
-My contribution to this project involves designing the attack vectors we choose to proceed with and carrying out the implementation of those attacks.
+By sniffing network traffic, we were able to determine what messages are sent over the network to signal that the system requires immediate shut down.
+Our first attack is to spoof this message by broadcasting it over the network.
+My main contribution to this project involves designing the attack vectors we choose to proceed with, and carrying out the implementation of those attacks.